arbor-sim/arbor/doc/install/build_install.rst

     cmake .. -DARB_WITH_PYTHON=on -DARB_PYTHON_PATH_LIB=/custom/path

 .. note::
-    The location of libraries under a prefix in only guaranteed to be standard for Pythons global library location.
+    The location of libraries under a prefix in only guaranteed to be standard for Python's global library location.
     Therefore, correct installation of the Python package to any other location using ``CMAKE_INSTALL_PREFIX``, such as user directory (e.g. `~/.local`), a Python or Conda virtual environment, may result in installation to a wrong path.